SebCOLLARD/Iot_Project_Epitech/README.md

 ![Temperature interface](https://i.ibb.co/N79Y55s/Screenshot-5.png)
 ### Fluids
 ![Fluids interface](https://i.ibb.co/tJ1LW4W/Screenshot-6.png)
+The fluids lets you control 3 fluid sensors:
+- an ink color sensor,
+- a flow sensor (in milliliters per second),
+- a fluid substance (=kind) sensor.

+This page does not implement the Thingsboard telemetry dashboard for these sensors directly, so there are two ways of accessing it:
+- opening the dashboard directly in a web browser thanks to this [link](http://thingsboard.matthieu-rochette.fr/dashboard/a3618da0-4fe4-11ec-96b5-35454323bc15?publicId=e942da30-4dd8-11ec-a7fc-35454323bc15),
+- or going to one of the other two pages of the GUI ([Lights](#lights) or [Temperature](#temperature)) and change the dashboard displayed thanks to the menu in the top-right corner of the webview.

 ---
 # Thingsboard server
 The thingsboard server is deployed using Docker Compose.
-By default, the project uses a web deployment with public dashboards, hosted [here](http://thingsboard.matthieu-rochette.fr) (the server might not be available at the moment you read those lines, presumably because the project has become quite old).
+By default, the project uses a web deployment with public dashboards, hosted **[here](http://thingsboard.matthieu-rochette.fr)** (the server might not be available at the moment you read those lines, presumably because the project has become quite old).

 ## Launch locally
 Make sure docker-compose is installed (instructions [here](https://docs.docker.com/compose/install/)).